MalarvizhiK/messages-rabbitmq/README.md

 Region: Dallas
 Plan: Standard
-Service name: Messages for RabbitMQ-rb
+Service name: Messages for RabbitMQ-as
 Resource group: Default

 Service instance will be provisioned in few minutes.
 From the dashboard, navigate to Services - Messages for RabbitMQ-as.